-2 Super Easy Ways to Teach Your Child Personal Accountability and Stop the Blame Game
+2 Simple Ways to Teach Your Child Personal Accountability and Stop the Blame Game

-Accountability is something we ALL struggle with not just my ten-year-old.
-But if we can learn to master it – it’ll change our lives completely.
+But if we can learn to master it – it’ll change our lives completely!

 - It’s the other guy’s fault (finger pointing or blame shifting)